-Additionally, all pull requests go through automated tests on Travis CI which check code style, run unit tests, etc. After the pull request was reviewed and if all tests passed a maintainer will eventually cherry-pick or merge your changes and close the pull request.
+Additionally all pull requests go through automated tests on Travis CI which check code style, run unit tests, etc.

+After the pull request was reviewed and if all tests passed maintainers will leave a LGTM comment at which point the pull request is ready for being merged.